 - Guests not known to the usher to be vaccinated will be asked a limited set of screening questions.

-- Please note: Online services will still be available if an individual does not feel comfortable with the possibility of unvaccinated people in the synagogue.
-To watch the livestream of the service, click here.
+- Note: Online services will still be available if an individual does not feel comfortable with the possibility of unvaccinated people in the synagogue.

-- The first two rows and the first three aisle seats will be left empty.
+- The first two rows and the first two aisle seats will be left empty.
 Additionally, unvaccinated congregants and guests should sit three unfilled seats from one another.
 Families may sit together.

-- To maximize ventilation, fans will be on, windows open and the social hall dividers fully open.
-Extra seats will be set up if needed.
+- To maximize ventilation, fans will be on, and the social hall dividers fully open.

 - The water fountain will be off and small bottles of water will be provided.